-Self-closers shall be designed and installed to allow for the door opening a full 90 degrees.
-The nib space required for the self-closer arm should be considered.
+Self closers shall be designed and installed to allow for the door opening a full 90 degrees.
+The nib space required for the self closer arm should be considered.

-Self-closers used in double doors shall be accompanied by suitable sequencer hardware to allow the doors to be closed in the right sequence.
-Self-closers that duplicate the functionality of a hold-open device may also be considered.
+Self closers used in double doors shall be accompanied by suitable sequencer hardware to allow the doors to be closed in the right sequence.
+Self closers that duplicate the functionality of a hold open device may also be considered.

-5.8 Observation Glass
+Observation Glass

-Glazed panels shall be provided in doors where visual observation for reasons of safety, security or patient observation is required.
-However, in fire doors the size must comply with the Protection of Openings in Fire Resistant Walls in the relevant building Codes and Standards.
+760.12.00 Glazed panels, installed in accordance with AS 1288 - Glass in Buildings - Selection and Installation, shall be provided in doors where visual observation for reasons of safety, security or patient observation is required.
+However, in fire doors the size must comply with AS 1905.1 Components for the Protection of Openings in Fire Resistant Walls - Part 1 - Fire Resistant Door Sets.

-Observation glass is recommended in the following areas:
+760 .13.00 Observation glass is recommended in the following areas:

 - Entry/exit doors to Operating Rooms or Procedure Rooms

-- Doors from Scrub Rooms to Operating Rooms
+- Doors from Scrub Room to Operating Room

 - Doors to air-locks

 - Doors to Clean and Dirty Utility

-- Work Rooms frequently used by staff
+- Work rooms frequently used by staff

 - Doors to rooms used to interview mental health or disturbed patients

 - Doors to rooms requiring an observation window but with no physical possibility of providing a window

 - Doors to Kitchens and Pantries.